 - c.
 Revenue from use of Money and Property: Monies received from interest income or proceeds from the sale, lease or rental of an agency's property. - d.
 Charges for Services: Fees that agencies charge the users of their products or services to recover some or all of the cost of the product or service rendered by the agency. - e.
-Miscellaneous Revenue: Various recovered costs, expenditure reimbursements and gifts and donations. - f.
-Revenue from Other Localities: Funds received from other units of Local government. - g.
+Miscellaneous Revenue: Various recovered costs, expenditure reimbursements, gifts and donations. - Revenue from Other Localities: Funds received from other units of local government. - g.
 Revenue from the Commonwealth: Funds received from the State of Virginia - h.
 Revenue from the Federal Government: Funds received from the government of the United States of America. - i.
 Transfers (In): Operating transfers of monies to the agency from another agency, fund or sub fund. - 4.
-Net General County Tax Support - The operating subsidy received by the agency; this amount is calculated by subtracting total agency funding sources (revenues) from total agency expenditures for each fiscal year.
+Net General County Tax Support -The operating subsidy received by the agency; this amount is calculated by subtracting total agency funding sources (revenues) from total agency expenditures for each fiscal year.

-For historical reference, final budget (appropriated) and actual expenditures and revenues are reported for FY 08 to allow comparisons.
-Adopted budget information is displayed for FY 09 and FY 10.
-The FY 09 and FY 10 adopted budgets are compared in the final column, which calculates the percentage change between those two fiscal years.
+For historical reference, budget (appropriated) and actual expenditures and revenues are reported for FY 09 to allow comparisons.
+Adopted budget information is displayed for FY 10 and FY 11.
+The FY 10 and FY 11 adopted budgets are compared in the final column, which calculates the percentage change between those two fiscal years.

-E. Agency Expenditure Budget History Graph - Bar and line graph display of the agency's expenditure budget amounts for each fiscal year for FY 06 to FY 10.
-Unless otherwise noted, the amounts of net tax support and other funding sources which support each year's expenditure budget are displayed within the bar representing each year's expenditure budget.
+E. Agency Expenditure Budget History Graph - Bar and line graph display of the agency's expenditure budget amounts for each fiscal year for FY 07 to FY 11.
+Unless otherwise

-- F. Agency Staff History Graph Bar and line graph display of the total authorized full-time and part-time positions for FY 06 through FY 10 base for each agency as a whole.
-Values are expressed in FTEs (full-time equivalents).
-One FTE is equal to one full-time position. - G. Agency Staff by Program Total authorized full-time and part-time positions for FY 07, FY 08 and FY 09 adopted are summarized for each agency by program.
+- noted, the amounts of net tax support and other funding sources which support each year's expenditure budget are displayed within the bar representing each year's expenditure budget. - F. Agency Staff History Graph Bar and line graph display of the total authorized full-time and parttime positions for FY 07 through FY 11 base for each agency as a whole.
+Values are expressed in FTEs (fulltime equivalents).
+One FTE is equal to one full-time position. - G. Agency Staff by Program Total authorized full-time and part-time positions for FY 09, FY 10 and FY 11 adopted are summarized for each agency by program.
 Values are expressed in FTEs (full-time equivalents).
 One FTE is equal to one full-time position.

-- H. Major Issues Narrative discussion summarizing major changes to the base budget and other issues in the agency for FY 10. - I. Budget Adjustments There are three types of budget adjustments. - 1.
+- H. Major Issues Narrative discussion summarizing major changes to the base budget and other issues in the agency for FY 11. - I. Budget Adjustments There are three types of budget adjustments. - 1.
 Compensation additions Compensation and benefit increases.
 Additional detail concerning these increases can be found in the Unclassified Administrative section of Non-Departmental. - 2.
 Budget savings Areas that have been reduced resulting in expenditure savings.
-Budget savings fall into one of six categories, including Base Reduction, Faster, Better, Cheaper, Fees/Revenue, Five-Year Plan, Resource Shifts and State Cuts. - 3.
+Budget savings fall into one of five categories, including Base Reduction, Fees/Revenue Increase, Five-Year Plan Reduction, Resource Shifts and State Cuts. - 3.
 Budget additions Scarce resources have limited these items to only those that advance the County government's most critical priorities and business needs.